cryptostorm/cstorm_deepDNS/README.md

  * client gets on CS, OpenVPN pushes the exit node's ddns IP to the client, client then uses that for all DNS requests.
  * client tries to resolve whatever..
  * DNS request hits the internet facing CurveDNS (http://curvedns.on2it.net/) process.
- * *Note: we haven't actually implemented DNSCurve at this point, but once we figure out a half-decent way to do so for Windows ppl, we can implement it with this existing structure.*
+ * *Note: we haven't actually implemented DNSCurve at this point (well, not in the full model we're working towards - from client machine all the way through the cstorm network & back, securely end-to-end), but once we figure out a half-decent way to do so for Windows ppl, we can implement it with this existing structure.*
  * *Another note: The reason we prefer CurveDNS as the public facing daemon, is simply because the code appears to be solid, and we'll be using it's other features very soon.*
  * So since the request is regular(ish) DNS and not CurveDNS, it gets forwarded to the authoritive DNS server running on 127.0.0.1:53 (on the exit node).
  * 127.0.0.1:53 is the powerdns-recursor process (https://doc.powerdns.com/md/recursor/).